2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-20-landing-zones.md

 ## How Does a Landing Zone Work?

-The reason I said the subscription has "configurations applied" rather than "is configured" is that there's not a lot of configuration that can be done to a subscription itself.
+The reason I said the subscription has "configurations applied" rather than "is configured" is that there's not a lot of settings to change on a subscription itself.
 The way you configure a landing zone is to assign certain things at a subscription level or above the subscription at the management group level.
 Here are the "things" you can configure to make the landing zone work the way you want it to.

 - Management Groups
 - Policies
 - Role-based access (RBAC)

-This section will make more sense if you're familiar with my posts about the [Azure Cloud Structure]({% post_url /learn/basics/azure_intro/explainers/2024-12-11-azure-hierarchy %}).
+This section will make more sense if you're familiar with my posts about the [Azure Cloud Structure]({% post_url /learn/basics/azure_intro/explainers/2024-01-12-azure-hierarchy %}).
 {: .notice--info}

 ### Management Groups